KostyaKow/LambdaOxide/README.md

       - [ ] parsing tests
       - [ ] church numerals
       - [ ] standard library
+   - [ ] switch Sexps to not use Cons and do it manually
    - [x] evaluating naked expression like 8 or "blah" doesn't work with intepreter
    - [x] loading multiline statements
    - [ ] move built-in functions to separate file